rocky1138/DrupalToWordpress/README.md

 along with their titles and URL aliases to an HTML table, which you can then use to import to your SQL by means of phpmyadmin and CSV.

+It will also strip garbage tags and classes which Drupal put in post body content.

 What I'm working on now
 =======
 I'm working on building an SQL statement builder which will essentially build